This green kale juice recipe is detoxifying and incredibly good for your health. Let us explain why.

 Kale juice and cholesterol

 Kale is also very good in order to keep your bad cholesterol levels down.
 The actual cholesterol is very important in the body where it is transformed into fat-digesting bile acids in the liver and is released every time fatty foods are consumed.
 After absorbing the fats, bile acids are reabsorbed within the bloodstream for future use.
 However, the reabsorption of bile acids can be curtailed and hindered by bile acid sequestrants, in the process lowering the total cholesterol in our bodies.
 Kale juice is packed with bile acid sequestrants which means that it can lower our cholesterol levels and help minimise heart disease risk.

-Cancer as you already know is uncontrollable cell growth in the body.
-Kale juice is packed with cancer protective nutrients.
-These include sulforaphane, an effective molecular-level cancer fighting element and indole-3-carbinol.
+Cancer is uncontrollable cell growth in the body.
+Kale juice is packed with cancer-protective nutrients.
+These include sulforaphane, an effective molecular-level cancer-fighting element and indole-3-carbinol.
 While studies in the effectiveness of cruciferous vegetables in cancer prevention are ongoing, the clinical results in human beings are promising.

 Typical glass of healthy kale green juice includes lots of minerals most people aren’t sufficiently getting today.
 Kale juice includes calcium that helps in cellular functioning and improving bone health.
 Magnesium in kale is notable for its potential protection from heart diseases and diabetes type 2.
-Potassium is another mineral in kale, effective in maintaining cellular electrical gradients inside the body, in the process lowering heart disease and blood pressure risks.
+Potassium is another mineral in kale, effective in maintaining cellular electrical gradients inside the body, which is good for lowering heart disease and blood pressure risks.

 Kale vs Spinach